-In addition to more than 50 papers and reports on geology and related topics, he has written articles on theology, politics and economics, and has delivered a lecture on moral thinking; click here to see these.
-He is now writing a book on the way we treat the environment – and how we could treat it better.
+In addition to more than 50 papers and reports on geology and related topics, he has written articles on theology, politics and economics, and has delivered a lecture on moral thinking; click on the links below to see these.

 Summary of career

 1975–2000 British Geological Survey (formerly Institute of Geological Sciences)